The killer hook. The big idea. The idea virus. The overarching concept. The ear worm. The online rallying cry. The paradigm shifter.

 Knowing this, you can start fashioning yourself and your marketing as their true guide:

-- Creating a mini series of inspiring social media posts or video clips.
+- Creating a mini series of inspiring social media posts delivered over 30 days.

 - Winning them over with a PDF guide tailored to their needs.